 Identify attorneys, guardians, executors, backups and practical emergency contacts.

-Ask whether health care, funeral, business, digital asset or dependent-care wishes need separate attention.
+Ask whether health care, funeral, business, digital asset, estate tax planning or dependent-care wishes need separate attention.

 Separate legal instructions from personal explanations, family messages and values statements.